iGEMMarburg/timelapse/README.md

-# iGEM Timelapse with Raspberry Pi 4 Model B and Camera Module 3
+# Create a Timelapse with a Raspberry Pi 4 Model B and a Camera Module 3

 ## Overview